evans-hub/evans-hub/README.md

-### Hi I am Evans Langat👋,a passionate backend developer and a freelance software engineer from kenya.
+### Hi I am Evans Langat👋,a passionate backend developer and a freelance androi  engineer from kenya.
 My passion for software rely with dreaming up ideas and making them come true.I take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 - 🔭 I’m currently working on java springboot